 Provide continuous professional development opportunities

 With advances in technology, professionals need to be on top of the latest trends and tools to succeed in their job.
-That is why it is vital to re-skill and consistently train your existing cyber team so they can successfully prepare for anything that comes their way—and you can retain your top talent.
+That is why it is vital to re-skill and persistently train cybersecurity professionals so they can prepare for anything that comes their way—and you can retain your top talent.
 Conferences, webinars and certifications are not for everyone—so it is important to find growth opportunities that employees want to pursue for both their personal as well as their professional benefit.

 Create a culture of empowerment for retention